xye7ei/metaparse/README.md

 # Quick Example

-In `metaparse`, language syntax and semantics can be simply defined with **class methods**.
-To illustrate this, we create a tiny calculator which can read basic arithmetic expressions and register variable bindings in a table (aka. `context`).
+In `metaparse`, language syntax and semantics can be simply specified with **class methods**.
+To illustrate this, we create a tiny calculator grammar which can read basic arithmetic expressions and register variable bindings in a table (aka. `context`).

-Firstly, we design the grammar on a paper, as in textbooks,
+At first, we conceptually design the grammar on a paper, as has been shown in textbooks,

 ```
 assign → ID = expr